 - Be aware that humor may be interpreted as rejection.

 Less Helpful Responses

-- Being overly warm or nurturing, or assuring the person that you are his/her friend.
+- Being overly warm or nurturing, or assuring the person that you are their friend.
 Let the student know that you can still be concerned without being intimate.

-- Trying to flatter him/her, or to be cute or humorous to try to relieve your own anxiety.
+- Trying to flatter them, or to be cute or humorous to try to relieve your own anxiety.
 This will probably distance the student from you.